tsyne/tsyne/test-apps/README.md

 ## Learning Path

 1. **Start with Simple** (`calculator-simple/`)
-   - Learn Jyne basics
+   - Learn Tsyne basics
    - Understand UI building
-   - See JyneTest in action
+   - See TsyneTest in action

 2. **Graduate to Advanced** (`calculator-advanced/`)
    - Learn separation of concerns